 - Finicky volume.
 When switching through presets, the volume can jump all over the place.

-Remember, though, that volume shouldn’t be a huge concern when you practice.
+Remember, though, that volume shouldn’t be a huge concern with a practice amp.
 You should be more concerned about producing clear tones that allow you to hear your chords, scales and solos — and then also offer some fun distortion and reverb effects for noodling around.
 This little Marshall modeling amplifier does all of this, although I wish I could squeeze a bit more clarity out of it.

 A nice bonus: The basic black design with the iconic Marshall logo looks really nice.